pyglet/pyglet/doc/programming_guide/installation.rst

 Installation
 ============

-.. note:: These instructions apply to pyglet |version|.

 pyglet is a pure Python library, with no hard dependencies on other modules.
-No special steps or complitation are required for installation.
+No special steps or compilation are required for installation.
 You can install from `on PyPI <https://pypi.python.org/pypi/pyglet>`_ via **pip**.
 For example:

 .. code-block:: sh